Azure/acs-engine/examples/networkpolicy/README.md

 - Calico
 - Kubenet (none)

+Please note that only the `calico` network policy supports the Kubernetes notion of network policies.

 ## Azure Container Networking (default)

 By default (currently Linux clusters only), the `azure` network policy is applied.
 It is an open source implementation of [the CNI Network Plugin interface](https://github.com/containernetworking/cni/blob/master/SPEC.md) and [the CNI Ipam plugin interface](https://github.com/containernetworking/cni/blob/master/SPEC.md#ip-address-management-ipam-interface)